Bamboozlerrl/Rule-Edits/README.md

 #### Section B - Scheduling Restrictions
   - (1) The CRC may enforce schedule restrictions on a player commensurate with the availability they indicate in their signup comments.
     - (a) These restrictions will be communicated to the player and all captains prior to the relevant draft, with the ability to make changes pre-draft.
-    - (b) (b) Minute restrictions will be determined by subtracting the number of weeks a player will miss multipled by 50 from the total number of available minutes in the given season.
+    - (b) Minute restrictions will be determined by subtracting the number of weeks a player will miss multipled by 50 from the total number of available minutes in the given season.
       - (i) Ex: If a player is missing 1 week in a 6 week season, they will be given a 250 minute restriction (300-(1x50)).
       - (ii) Minute restrictions are not linked to the specific week(s) a player is missing.
 If the player's conflict is resolved the restriction will still apply, but their captain may choose to play them and fulfill the restriction by sitting them a different week.